Ho-Ro/CPM-tools/tcpm/README.md

 a disk image (e.g., if you need to run a program which uses direct BIOS calls to do its own data management), you can request this with the `-a` option during image creation.

 ## What is a CP/M 2 system image?
 This is a file containing (at least) the binary code for the CP/M 2 Console Command Processor (CCP) and Basic Disk Operating System (BDOS) for a specific memory configuration (20 kilobytes at minimum and 64 kilobytes at maximum, putting the start of the CCP to location 3400h resp.
 0e400h at runtime);
-additionally, system images sometimes contain the code of a boot loader and the Basic Input/Output System (BIOS) as well, but in the `tcpm` environment, these are not required (resp. supplied by `tcpm`).
+additionally, system images may contain the code of a boot loader and of the Basic Input/Output System (BIOS) as well, but in the `tcpm` environment, these are not required (resp. supplied by `tcpm`).
 The CCP is exactly 2048 bytes in size, and the BDOS 3584 bytes.
 A raw system image starts with the CCP code, followed by the BDOS code (and optionally, the BIOS code), while a `MOVCPM` system image (e.g.,